How people in supported living can see family and friends and stay safe with their support and care workers.

 The primary purpose of this guidance is to help people in supported living, their families, housing, care and support providers and their workers comply with The Health Protection (Coronavirus Restrictions) (No. 5) (Wales) Regulations 2020 and stay safe.

 People in supported living are tenants with social care needs.
 This is different to receiving both accommodation and care through a licence and/or support contract arrangement as a “single package”, such as that provided in a care home.
 The difference is important as different guidance applies to those living in a care home.
 The regulations apply to tenants in supported living in the same way as all other tenants.

 Some people in supported living may own or part own their properties rather than renting as tenants.
 This guidance applies to those circumstances also.

-The restrictions in place during the coronavirus outbreak can lead to significant negative impacts on people’s physical and mental health and well-being.
+Restrictions in place during the coronavirus outbreak can lead to significant negative impacts on people’s physical and mental health and well-being.
 These are particularly acute for those less able to understand the necessity of a change in routine, such as people with a learning disability, autism, or a mental health condition.
-Wherever possible, safely reconnecting with family and friends should be encouraged and supported, in order to improve well-being, and reduce loneliness and isolation.
+Safely connecting with family and friends should be encouraged and supported, in order to improve well-being, and reduce loneliness and isolation.

 People in supported living have the same rights as everybody else to meet and visit other people, and the same responsibilities for their own and other people’s safety.
+See the guidance provided at Alert Level 0 for more information.
 However, the situation in supported living can be more complicated.
 People in supported living receive care and support, without which they may not be able to live independently.
 Some people may have a reduced capacity to make their own decisions and other people may have responsibility for taking decisions in their best interests.

 Where residents living in supported living accommodation share a toilet, washing, dining or cooking facilities, you should be aware of the increased risks and take appropriate precautions to minimise that risk (see Public Health Wales guidance on infection prevention and control, including cleaning standards for further information).